Skip to main content

 The APVMA Product No. (Australian Pesticides and Veterinary Medicines Authority) applies to all approved pesticides and veterinary products.
 If the APVMA number is not available a copy of the APVMA permission or permit must be provided.
 This is not applicable to raw materials.

-Companies wishing to import a commercial quantity of an unregistered therapeutic good in accordance with the Special Access Scheme - Sponsors Exemption should state SAS Sponsor.
+SAS Sponsor - A commercial quantity of an unregistered therapeutic good that is to be used in accordance with the Special Access Scheme – Sponsors Exemption.

 4. Declaration and Consent